 net stop winmgmt

-- Restart your computer again, you should now be able to create system restore manually.
+- Restart your computer again, you should now be able to create a system restore manually.

-Note: This method is applicable only to Windows 10 Enterprise/Pro and Education users.
-Windows 10 Home users may skip this method and use registry instead.
+Note: This method is applicable only to Windows 11 or 10 Enterprise/Pro and Education users.
+Windows 10 Home users may skip this method and tweak the registry instead.

 - Jointly press WinKey+R to start the Run dialog.